 Freelance health writers don’t just write.
 Common services can include: Writing, copywriting, blogging, editing, proofreading, content marketing, email marketing, digital strategy, social media, graphic design, content management, web design.

 First, think about the type of client you’d like to work for.
 Brainstorm a list of ideal clients (browse these eight essential questions for new clients).
+If you want to write feature articles, you’ll need to research websites that accept health article pitches.

 You can also speak to other freelancers about how they found their first clients.